morisUtokyo/uTR/nsop_test/README.md

 bash test.sh

 It generates two executable modules in the directories named uTR and gendata.
-Afterwards, it start computing the compression ratios of fasta files.
+Afterwards, it starts computing the compression ratios of fasta files.